Experience VAF virtually, from home.

 Watch online here!

-In 2019, together with 2019 Commemoration, American Evolution, Virginia Arts Festival commissioned a new ballet from Dance Theatre of Harlem.
-The work was created by an all-female creative team including award-winning choreographer Claudia Schreier and composer Jessie Montgomery.
-For months, WHRO film crews documented the process of bringing the new work to the stage, from the earliest rehearsals in the New York studios of Dance Theatre of Harlem, where the choreographer shaped the steps for each dancer, to the dress rehearsals with full orchestra in Chrysler Hall, to the triumphant world premiere performance.
-Complemented by interviews with the creative team and leaders of the history-making ballet company, this documentary gives a rare behind-the-scenes look at the making of a new ballet—equal parts inspiration, perspiration, frustration and joy.
+In 2019, together with 2019 Commemoration, American Evolution, Virginia Arts Festival commissioned two new ballets from internationally acclaimed companies Dance Theatre of Harlem and Richard Alston Dance Company.
+For months, WHRO film crews documented the process of bringing the new work to the stage, from the earliest rehearsals where the choreographers shaped the steps for each dancer, to the dress rehearsals with full orchestra in Chrysler Hall, to the triumphant world premiere performances.
+Complemented by interviews with the creative team, leaders and dancers, this documentary gives a rare behind-the-scenes look at the making of new works —equal parts inspiration, perspiration, frustration and joy.